-Even if you have a small online presence on social media, this may not be enough for brand exposure alone especially if only your employees are taking care of the social media campaign and no one is really focused on it.
-There’s a big difference when a social media consultant is really focused on your social media campaigns.
+Even if you have a small online presence on social media, this may not be enough for brand exposure alone, especially if only your employees are taking care of the social media campaign and no one is focused on it.
+There’s a big difference when a social media consultant is focused on your social media campaigns.

 Social Media Statistics that Can Affect Your Online Business

-Taking a look at statistics for social media will show you the big difference of real-time marketing that only a social media presence can offer for any online business.
+Social media statistics will show you the big difference in real-time marketing that only a social media presence can offer for any online business.

 In terms of online adults alone with the ability to make a purchase or make a decision for others to purchase:

-- 26 percent use Instagram at least once a week.
+- Twenty-six percent use Instagram at least once a week.

-- 28 percent use Pinterest at least once a week.
+- Twenty-eight percent use Pinterest at least once a week.

-- 52 percent now use 2 or more social media sites.
+- Fifty-two percent now use 2 or more social media sites.

 - More than half of these adults 65 and older (around 56 percent) use Facebook.
 This is around 31 percent of the whole senior population.

-- 53 percent of young and professional adults aged 18-29 use Instagram.
+- Fifty-three percent of young and professional adults aged 18-29 use Instagram.
 Half of these use the site almost daily.

 Hiring a social media consultant can create a unique strategy for your online business.
-They understand proper social media strategy and know-how to apply this for your online business.
+They understand proper social media strategy and the know-how to apply this to your online business.
 Remember that posts on Facebook should be completely different on Google+.
-Should there be content that is the same over some platforms, it is now the strategy to deliver the message in a different manner to hit a different target market.
+Should there be content the same over some platforms, it is now the strategy to deliver the message differently to hit a different target market.